 Personal service contracts most commonly appear in the following industries: finance, the performing arts, entertainment, sports, design, healthcare, and law.
 For example, one may use a personal service contract between a musician and a concert venue, a celebrity and endorsement company, and an elderly person and a home caregiver.
 Additionally, the government may use personal services contracts with skilled individuals or between a consulting firm and the company that they are servicing.

 How Disputes Arise Pertaining to Personal Service Contracts

-The most common reason why legal disputes arise concerning personal service contracts is that the contracted may be improperly terminated, the quality of service provided may be disputed, or the length of the contract is unclear.
+The most common reason why legal disputes arise concerning personal service contracts is that the contract may be improperly terminated, the quality of service provided may be disputed, or the length of the contract is unclear.
 Additionally, the most common reason for a dispute is that one party does not fulfill their duties as outlined by the contract or perform these services in a negligent and unsatisfactory manner.
 Finally, legal issues may ensue because the contract was made under fraudulent misrepresentation.
 Another situation that may occur is that one party signed the contract when they lacked capacity or experienced undue influence or unconscionability.

 When one party breaches its personal services contract, it may seem logical that the courts would use specific performance to ensure that the entity completes the service or job.
 However, because they do not want to force people to partake in actions that they do not want to, the courts attempt to use other remedies instead of specific performance.

 Instead of specific performance, the party that broke the agreement will have to pay the other party damages or simply reimburse any sunk costs that the other party already put into the project.
 Another common way the courts combat broken contracts is to use injunctions to stop the breaching party from working on another project before completing the job they are already working on.